awsdocs/aws-snowball-developer-guide/doc_source/using-client-commands.md

 The Amazon S3, Amazon EC2, AWS STS, and IAM services cannot be stopped\.

 **Warning**
 Data loss can occur if the file interface is stopped before remaining buffered data is written to the device\.
-For more information on using the file interface, see [Transferring Files to AWS Snowball Edge Using the File Interface](using-fileinterface.md)\.
+For more information on using the file interface, see [Transferring Files to Snowball Edge devices using the File Interface](using-fileinterface.md)\.

 **Usage \(configured Snowball Edge client\)**